-Lowry wood burning stoves are designed to be operated with the fire door (s) always closed, apart from refueling (when alight) or cleaning (when cold).
+Chadwick stoves are designed to be operated with the fire door (s) closed at all times, apart from refueling (when alight) or cleaning (when cold).

-Never leave the appliance unattended for an extended length of time with the door(s) open.
+Never leave the appliance unattended for an extended length of time with the door (s) open.